-Previously, Ted worked for the University of Michigan (from 1985 to 2018), where his most recent role was as Associate CIO for Michigan Medicine and before that CIO of the Medical School.
+Previously, Ted worked for the University of Michigan, where his last role was Associate CIO for Michigan Medicine and CIO of the Medical School.
 Ted spent 1996 to 2004 on loan from Michigan to the Internet2 consortium as the director of applications development.
-Ted is also active in the Association of American Medical Colleges, where he was elected to the AAMC Group on Information Resources steering committee from 2011 to 2017, including serving as chair, is a graduate of the GIR Leadership Institute, a GIR Fellow, and a faculty member for the Leading Information Technology professional development institute.
-He has a B.S. in Biology from Boston College, an MBA from the University of Michigan Ross School of Business, and an MA in Information Science from the University of Michigan School of Information.
-He has earned the Certified Health Care CIO credential from the College of Healthcare Information Management Executives (CHIME).
+Ted is also active in the Association of American Medical Colleges, where he was elected to the AAMC Group on Information Resources steering committee from 2011 to 2017, including serving as chair, is a graduate of the GIR Leadership Institute, a GIR Fellow, a faculty member for the AAMC Leading Information Technology professional development institute, and on the steering committee for MedBiquitous, the learning standards arm of the AAMC.

-- M.A., Information Science, School of Information, University of Michigan, 2016
+- MA, Information Science, School of Information, University of Michigan, 2016

-- M.B.A., Ross School of Business, University of Michigan, 1994
+- MBA, Ross School of Business, University of Michigan, 1994

-- B.S., Biology, Boston College, 1983
+- BS, Biology, Boston College, 1983

 Ted's research interests include the development and use of learning materials provided as open educational resources as part of global health education capacity building programs.
 He also studies the science of team science, the processes and approaches to collaborative biomedical research and education.

-Inculcating Institutional Infrastructure to Support International Collaboration," A. Luo, T. Hanss, D. Malicke, G. Doyle, & N. Tagoe.
+Inculcating Institutional Infrastructure to Support International Collaboration, A. Luo, T. Hanss, D. Malicke, G. Doyle, and N. Tagoe.
 Proceedings of the 49th Hawaii International Conference on System Sciences, Kauai, HI, January 2016.

-Leveraging Contextual Inquiry Methods to Empower Patients in a Learning Health System," S. Kumar, T. Hanss, L. Johnson, C. Friedman, K. Donaldson, K. Omollo, J. Tyus, & J. Rubin.
+Leveraging Contextual Inquiry Methods to Empower Patients in a Learning Health System, S. Kumar, T. Hanss, L. Johnson, C. Friedman, K. Donaldson, K. Omollo, J. Tyus, and J. Rubin.
 Proceedings of the 48th Hawaii International Conference on System Sciences, Kauai, HI, January 2015.

-Human Infrastructure as Process and Effect: Its Impact on Individual Scientists' Participation in International Collaboration," A. Luo, M.A.
-Murphy, & T. Hanss.
+Human Infrastructure as Process and Effect: Its Impact on Individual Scientists' Participation in International Collaboration, A. Luo, M.A.
+Murphy, and T. Hanss.
 Proceedings of ACM Group '12, Sanibel, FL, November 2012.

-Towards Building a Productive, Scalable, and Sustainable Collaboration Model for Open Educational Resources," A. Luo, D. Ng'ambi, & T. Hanss, Proceedings of ACM Group '10, Sanibel, FL, November 2010.
+Towards Building a Productive, Scalable, and Sustainable Collaboration Model for Open Educational Resources, A. Luo, D. Ng'ambi, and T. Hanss, Proceedings of ACM Group '10, Sanibel, FL, November 2010.

-Reaching the Heart of the University: Libraries and the Future of OER," P. Kleymeer, M. Kleinman, & T. Hanss, Proceedings of OpenEd Conference 2010, Barcelona, Spain, November 2010. http://hdl.handle.net/2027.42/78006
+Reaching the Heart of the University: Libraries and the Future of OER, P. Kleymeer, M. Kleinman, and T. Hanss, Proceedings of OpenEd Conference 2010, Barcelona, Spain, November 2010. http://hdl.handle.net/2027.42/78006

-IMS Learning Tools Interoperability: Enabling a Mash-up Approach to Teaching and Learning Tools," C. Severance, T. Hanss, & J. Hardin, Technology, Instruction, Cognition and Learning, 7(3):245-262, 2010.
+IMS Learning Tools Interoperability: Enabling a Mash-up Approach to Teaching and Learning Tools, C. Severance, T. Hanss, and J. Hardin, Technology, Instruction, Cognition and Learning, 7(3):245-262, 2010.